Skip to main content

 Most healthy adults handle lectins, oxalates, and nightshades fine.
 We see specific patients with autoimmune conditions or kidney stones who benefit from avoiding certain ones.
 We do not make blanket recommendations.
 If you suspect a sensitivity, we run a structured elimination and reintroduction.

-A high-protein, whole-food pattern is one of the most sustainable diets I have followed in patients.
+A high-protein, whole-food pattern is 1 of the most sustainable diets I have followed in patients.
 People feel full, keep their muscle, and stop white-knuckling through hunger.
 The "high protein is unsustainable" narrative usually came from settings where the food was bland and over-restricted.

 Hydration affects nearly every metabolic process, from kidney function to blood sugar regulation to exercise performance.
 Most adults under-hydrate.
 A simple rule is half your body weight in pounds, in ounces of water per day, with more on training days.
 Plain water beats most "electrolyte" drinks for daily use.

-GLP-1 medications can be the right tool for the right patient, especially when insulin resistance is significant or weight loss has stalled despite real effort.
+GLP-1 medications can be the right tool for the right patient, particularly when insulin resistance is significant or weight loss has stalled despite real effort.
 We pair them with strict protein targets, structured strength training, and a clear off-ramp plan so muscle is preserved and the changes hold after you stop.

 Insulin resistance in the brain is now considered a contributor to Alzheimer's disease, sometimes called Type 3 diabetes.
 Diets high in fiber, omega-3 fats, and adequate protein protect cognition.
 We treat brain health as the long game of metabolic health.